clarkdave/connect-mincer/README.md

 which will correspond to the file `/public/assets/application-4b02e3a0746a47886505c9acf5f8c655.js`.
 Now you can set nginx up to intercept requests to `/assets` and serve the static file in `/public/assets` instead.
 Thanks to the MD5 digest, you can set the cache headers to maximum.
 The next time you deploy and precompile the digests will change, and your app will adjust its `<script>` and `<link>` tags accordingly.

+## Precompiling

+Because this is a middleware, it doesn't provide anything special to handle precompiling.
+But that's OK, because it's easy to do with Mincer so you can create your own custom precompile routine (e.g. a grunt task).

+A simple precompile script:

+    var Mincer = require('mincer');

+    var env = new Mincer.Environment('./');
+    env.appendPath('assets/js');
+    env.appendPath('assets/css');
+    env.appendPath('vendor/js');

+    var manifest = new Mincer.Manifest(env, './public/assets');
+    manifest.compile(['*', '*/**'], function(err, data) {
+      console.info('Finished precompile:');
+      console.dir(data);
+    });

+This will precompile everything in the `assets/js`, `assets/css` and `vendor/js` directories.
+You can pass in more specific paths to `manifest.compile()` if you only want certain things to be included.

+If you were to run this from your root app directory, it would create the folder `/public/assets`, populate it with the compiled versions of all your assets, and create a manifest file suitable for passing to connect-mincer.

+# TODO

+- add example Express app
+- allow use of a remote domain (e.g. Amazon S3) in production for helper outputs